Docker and Apptainer

 Useful commands

-The dockerfile keyworkd CMD can point to a script that will run if the docker run command flag is not included.
+The Dockerfile keyword CMD can point to a script that will run if the Docker run command is not included.

-The keyworkd ENTRYPOINT defines a script that will always run in the container, regardless if the command flag is included or not.
+The keyword ENTRYPOINT defines a script that will always run in the container, regardless of whether the command flag is included.

-The entrypoint can be overwrittten at run time with the option (using sh as an example here):
+The entrypoint can be overwritten at runtime with the option below (using sh as an example):

 --entrypoint /bin/sh